mailplane/mailplane.github.com/_posts/blog/2020-07-01-email-from-google.md

 This isn't a problem because Mailplane 3 no longer requires that third-party access.
 We removed that requirement in [Mailplane 3.8.6](https://mailplaneapp.com/releases/mailplane3.html#5028) in order to get Mailplane 3 through their application review as well.

 Our conclusion is that you don't have to do anything.
-[Mailplane 4 is still approved](/blog/entry/mailplane_has_been_verified_by_google.html) and the [latest version of Mailplane 3](https://mailplaneapp.com/releases/mailplane3.html) doesn't need that expired third-party access anymore.
+[Mailplane 4 is still approved](/blog/entry/mailplane_has_been_verified_by_google.html) and the [latest version of Mailplane 3](https://mailplaneapp.com/releases/mailplane3.html) no longer requires the expired third-party access.

 We hope it clears things up a bit.
 We will update this blog post if we get any new insights.